KNIME logo

 Open source

-Open source software is software with source code that anyone can inspect, modify, and enhance.
-It fosters collaborative development and innovation in the tech community.
+Open source software is released with source code that anyone can inspect, modify, and enhance, fostering collaboration and innovation.

 Ordinal variable

-An ordinal variable is a categorical variable with a clear ordering among its categories.
-Examples include education level, satisfaction rating, and income brackets.
+An ordinal variable is a categorical variable with a clear ordering (e.g., education level or satisfaction rating), though the differences between levels may not be uniform.

 Outlier